Bumblebee-Project/Bumblebee/README.markdown

 Usage
 ------

+The first time you install Bumblebee, the `bumblebee` group has be created.
+Users who are allowed to use Bumblebee need to be added the group:

+    sudo groupadd bumblebee
+    sudo usermod -a -G bumblebee $USER

+To test Bumblebee before installing it system-wide, run:

     sudo bin/bumblebeed --daemon
     bin/optirun -- <application>

-For more information, try --help on either of the two binaries.
+For more information, try `--help` on either of the two binaries.

 Installing System-wide and Packaging
 -------------------------------------